-(Please note that there's a lot of 'sometimes', 'maybe', and 'often' in this section.
-It's a spiritual matter, and those aren't well-suited to tight rules.
+(Please note that there's a lot of 'sometimes', 'maybe', and 'often' in this page.
+The discipline of regular prayer is a spiritual matter, and those aren't well-suited to tight rules.
 You'll have to learn how to discern the Spirit's voice in your prayer life.)

 Usually, such minor adjustments are enough to curb your drifting.
 But, let's say, you've made the adjustments, they work briefly, and then SLAM!
 It hits you.
 God's not there.
 Sometimes one must taste the absence in order to keep savoring the presence.
 And sometimes God steps aside so you can learn to persevere in prayer, to keep working at it on trust.

 But then, as you keep plugging away at it, it becomes clear that something else is at work.
 It's not really that God has stepped away, after all.
 It's that there's a communication breakdown.
 God's apparent silence is due to a problem at your end.
 Something's rocking the relationship.
 When you reach this point (and sooner or later you will), it's time for you to find out what's up.
 What could it be?

 It may be about other people:

 - Maybe you're harboring resentment or anger against someone, or against a group of someones.
-In that case, first ask God to forgive you for the anger, then hold them in prayer, then ask God to open up an opportunity to go to that person and renounce that anger in their presence.
-Then, get up, and go
+In that case, first ask God to forgive you for the anger, then start praying for them, then ask God to open up an opportunity to go to that person and renounce that anger in their presence.
+Then, get up, and go reconcile with that person.

 - Maybe you're comparing, treating yourself better or worse than someone(s) else.

 - Or, you reduce people to categories, slapping labels on them.
 (For example, "the poor", "the oppressed".)
-Categories can be handy and even useful, but not to the point that you think of those people in terms of their types rather than as persons.
+Categories can be handy and even helpful, but not to the point that you think of those people in terms of their types rather than as persons.